githubstevemas/scrape-and-hire/README.md

 - Scrape job listings from multiple platforms
 - Bypass JavaScript-based blocking with Selenium automation
 - Parse and extract relevant job details with BeautifulSoup
+- Upload and extract CV for analysis
-- Handle pagination and dynamic content loading
+- Store many CVs and offers

 <br>